Rich man and Lazarus: Afterlife doctrine

 The parable teaches in this particular case that both identity and memory remain after death for the soul of the one in a hell.
 Most Christians believe in the immortality of the soul and particular judgment and see the story as consistent with it, or even refer to it to establish these doctrines as St. Irenaeus, an Early Church father, did.

 Some Christians believe in the mortality of the soul ("Christian mortalism" or "soul sleep") and general judgment ("Last Judgment") only.
 This view is held by some Anglicans such as E. W. Bullinger.
-Proponents of the mortality of the soul, and general judgment, for example Advent Christians, Conditionalists, Seventh-day Adventists, Jehovah's Witnesses, Christadelphians, and Christian Universalists, argue that this is a parable using the framework of Jewish views of the Bosom of Abraham, and is metaphorical, and is not definitive teaching on the intermediate state for several reasons.
-Nicene creed denominations of Christianity contend, however, that such views had no supporters or traditions supporting the mortality of the soul in the early years of Christianity and only arose after the end of the Middle Ages.
+Christian Mortalists instead argue that this is a parable using the framework of Jewish views of the Bosom of Abraham, and is metaphorical, and is not definitive teaching on the intermediate state for several reasons.
+For instance, they point out that Lazarus is never said to be righteous or the rich man to be wicked.
+Indeed, when Abraham confronts the rich man, he doesn't accuse him of any sin, but instead of merely being comfortable, while Lazarus was tormented, and that now their fortunes are reversed, which Christian mortalists would argue shows that the story is more about the reversal of fortunes motif than an explanation of the afterlife.
 In hades is itself thrown into the "lake of fire" after being emptied of the dead.